 Overall, it may not surprise you to learn that men seeking rhinoplasty (nose job) at my Chicago practice are looking for results similar to what women want.
 Everyone wants a nose that’s proportional to the rest of their facial features and blends harmoniously; it’s not quite that simple, though.

 What Makes an Attractive Male or Female Nose?

 The “ideal” male nose has some very specific differences compared to the aesthetic ideal of a woman’s nose.
 It’s critical that plastic surgeons understand these differences and are able to skillfully adapt their surgical techniques to address the various needs of male and female patients.

 Here is a look at the features of the nose that need to be approached differently during rhinoplasty, depending on the patient’s gender:

-- Length of nose—the ‘ideal’ length of a man’s nose is slightly longer than a women’s.
-One of the hallmarks of a nose that’s been operated is it is too short.
-It is always better to err on the side of leaving the nose a little long—to slightly shorten is an easy quick office procedure, but lengthening a nose that has been made too short, is quite difficult.
+- Length of the nose: The ‘ideal’ length of a man’s nose is slightly longer than a woman’s.
+One of the hallmarks of a nose that’s been operated on is that it is too short.
+It is always better to err on the side of leaving the nose a little long.
+To slightly shorten a nose is an easy quick office procedure, but lengthening a nose that has been made too short is quite difficult.

-With these characteristics in mind, take a look at these photos of 2 of my past patients, one male, and one female.
+With the above characteristics in mind, take a look at these photos of 2 of my past patients, one male and one female.
 Both patients wanted to minimize slight humps on the bridge of their noses.
 The man’s bridge remains relatively broad, with a more prominent tip.
 The woman’s bridge is narrower, with a delicate, feminine tip.

-If you’re looking in Chicago for a rhinoplasty specialist, you can contact us using the online form to request a consultation or call our office at (312) 788-2560 to schedule an appointment.
+If you’ve already decided to have a nose job and you’re looking for the top rhinoplasty surgeons in Chicago, we’re happy to talk with you about your options.
+You can use the online form to request a consultation or call our office at (312) 788-2560 to schedule an appointment.